MrWolfZ/simplux/recipes/advanced/organizing-application-state/README.md

 - any user inputs and the result for the calculator
 - the logged in user's tasks that have been loaded from the server
 - any user inputs for the task list
-- information about the API interaction (e.g. is data currently loading, was there are error etc.)
+- information about the API interaction (e.g. is data currently loading, was there an error etc.)
 - which feature is currently active
 - whether the user is logged in or not
 - some information about the logged in user (e.g. an authentication token)